 Frequently Asked Questions

-Those eligible to apply for admission to ACCESS must have an intellectual and developmental disability that significantly interferes with their academic performance, social development, and independent living skills.
-ACCESS graduates receive a Certificate of Completion.
-Students who are eligible for ACCESS are generally not eligible for admission to a degree program from a college or university.
+To be eligible for admission to the ACCESS Program, applicants must have an intellectual and developmental disability that significantly interferes with their academic performance, social development, and independent living skills.
+Graduates of the ACCESS Program receive a Certificate of Completion.
+Students eligible for the ACCESS Program are generally not eligible for admission to a degree program at a college or university.

 - Diagnosed with an intellectual and/or developmental disability